The Monkees at Fallsview Casino, Niagara Falls, ON on June 11, 2011

 Place: Fallsview Casino, Niagara Falls, ON

-The ticket lady scanned my and my mom’s tickets.
-Our first stop was the merch table, because it sucks when the size of the t-shirt you want is sold out after the show.
+After getting our tickets scanned, our first stop was the merch table, because it sucks when the size of the t-shirt you want is sold out after the show.
 And it always is.
 Unfortunately, it was cash only, so we had to get our tickets unscanned, then go off to find an ATM, then come back.
 After we got our tickets scanned the second time, suddenly, this guy comes up running to me and asks how old I am.
 I wasn’t really expecting to be asked this, even though I know it’s a 19+ venue, since they’ve never asked me that there before.
 I said, “Umm… how old am I?
 Uh, I was born in ’89… um… twenty-one?
 I… think?”.
 My mom looks at me incredulously, like I’m the stupidest person on the planet, and I kind of laugh and say to the guy, “I have I.D., if that would help”.
 I pull out my driver’s license and give it to him and he says okay, then we go off to the merch table again.

 Sooo, considering I got in the first time with no one asking my age, um, security was not too great.
 I, however, fully endorse non-security at Monkees concerts, because I fully support thirteen year old Monkees fans, like I once was.